 "Come sit with me under a tree and let me tell you a story…"

 I grew up in a creative, loving household in Colorado Springs, Colorado with two sisters, a brother and many animals.
 There was always a stray cat, dog, bird, or lizard that my brother or sister would bring in.
 We had a yard that felt so big to me I felt the entire world lived there.
-I was never bored outside.
-I loved the endless curiosity and learning that my parents promoted, and it all began with books.
+I was never bored as I explored my world outside.
 My parents created books together.
-My mom was a writer and my dad a photographer, so of course there were endless books about artists, ranchers, photographers, the West and many more.
-I’d watch them endlessly layout pages about their books and I remember at a very young age telling myself that I’d grow up one day to create books just like them.
-I remember one night (it was way past my bedtime) as I watched my mother type away on her typewriter into the night and I thought, that’s what I want to do when I grow up!
+I loved the endless curiosity and learning my parents promoted, and it all began with their books.
+My mom was a writer and my dad a photographer, so of course there were endless books about native americans, artists, ranchers, photographers, the West and many more.
+I’d watch them endlessly layout pages for their books, and I remember at a very young age telling myself that I’d grow up one day to create books just like them.
+I remember one night (it was way past my bedtime) I watched my mother type away on her Smith-Corona typewriter into the night and I thought, that’s what I want to do when I grow up!
 I loved my childhood, even though my parents divorced when I was young, it was still a magical time filled with books, exploration and wonder of the natural world around me.

-In school, I loved science and anything that was hands on, and of course reading time.
-I loved storied that took me places, like TheSwiss Family Robinson or The Borrowers by Mary Norton.
+In school, I loved science and anything that was creative, and of course reading time.
+I loved storied that took me places, like TheSwiss Family Robinson, A Wrinkle in Time and The Borrowers by Mary Norton.
 I loved how creatively they used small things like a spool of thread for a table, or a paper clip to hang their clothes on.
 And of course I loved ALL of the Dr. Seuss and Maurice Sendak books.
 I also spent a lot of time reading anything written by E.B.
 White, Roald Dahl and C.S.
 Lewis.

-In middle school, despite wanting to be outside all the time, I still loved reading.
+In middle school, despite wanting to be outside all the time, I still loved reading and writing.
 I read Harriett the Spy, Freaky Friday and probably more C.S.
 Lewis.
-By 6th grade I was brave enough to write a poem for a school wide poetry contest titled, Freedom Is…
+By 6th grade I was brave enough to write a poem for a school wide poetry contest titled,

 Later on in high school I wrote a poem that was published in the school literary magazine titled,